 for <email@example.com> ; Wed, 7 Sep 2018 12:35:32 +0200 (CEST) Return-Path: firstname.lastname@example.org

 The mail server sends a notification email to the address specified here, when the message bounces or cannot be delivered.
 This email address is different from the sender’s one and it results as “reply to” address.

 Received: by xyz.google.com with SMTP id abc.xyz for <email@example.com>; Wed, 07 Sep 2018 03:35:32 -0700 (PDT)

 Standard Email Header Fields (continued)

 The message travels through all of these (usually 1-3) mail servers (or MTA’s) from sender_mail_server to the recipient_mail_exchanger.

 Received: from ‘Sender_display_name’ ([aaa.aaa.aaa.aaa])

-The message was sent from the sender’s device with the IP address aaa.aaa.aaa.aaa.
-It can also be found in the X-Originating-IP header field.
-This IP address is mostly removed by privacy respecting email clients, as it could reveal details about the sender’s location.
+The message sent from the sender’s device with the IP address aaa.aaa.aaa.aaa.
+Located in the X-Originating-IP header field.
+In order to respect email clients, privacy removes the IP address, as it reveals sender’s location details.

 by sender_server_domain_name with ESMTPSA id abc_xyz_123 for <firstname.lastname@example.org> (version=TLS1 cipher=ECDHE-RSA-AES128-SHA bits=128/128); Wed, 07 Sep 2018 03:35:31 -0700 (PDT)